Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

    CANHardwareInterface::add_can_lib_update_callback(update_CAN_network, nullptr);
    CANHardwareInterface::add_raw_can_message_rx_callback(raw_can_glue, nullptr);

-So, now whenever "can0" receives a CAN message, the hardware layer will call the function `raw_can_glue`, which will send that message to the stack!
+So, now whenever "can0" receives a CAN message, the hardware layer will call the function :code:`raw_can_glue`, which will send that message to the stack!

-Likewise, the hardware layer will call `update_CAN_network` at some interval which will update all the internals of the stack.
+Likewise, the hardware layer will call :code:`update_CAN_network` at some interval which will update all the internals of the stack.

 Let's see what we've got so far: